ziu1986/lesson-code-review/index.md

 ---

 # Code reviews, or how to make good work great
-To give a general definition of what a good code means is almost impossible.
-If you are working alone on a project you could say that good code is something that works.
-At the moment where you are collaborating with several people and you are developing a codebase that was written in the past, it starts to get hard.
+To give a general definition of what a 'good code' means is almost impossible.
+If you are working alone on a project you could say that a good code is something that works.
+At the moment where you are collaborating with several people and at the same time develop a codebase written in the past, it starts to get hard.

 ## Code reviews for teams
-At some point in the life cycle of a codebase when the number of developers is increased from one to N there will come a point where someone will suggest changes that are not foreseen or planned for in the original base.
+At some point in the life cycle of a codebase, e.g. when the number of developers is increased from one to N, there will come a point where someone will suggest changes that are not foreseen or planned for in the original codebase.
 Suddenly you can find yourself working on a big project where several persons, at different times, have contributed to the development of the codebase.
+This implies the challenge of keeping the code base well organized and structured.

 <br>